Lambda functions (also known as arrow functions) are a syntax for declaring anonymous functions in a concise and expressive way.

 Closures

-A closure (also known as clausure or enclosure) is a concept that refers to a function along with the lexical environment in which it was created.
-This means that the function “remembers” the variables that were available at the time of its creation, even if those variables are no longer accessible outside the function in the main code.
+A closure (also known as a closure or closing) is a concept that refers to a function along with the lexical environment in which it was created.
+This means that the function “remembers” the variables that were available at the time of its creation.

-In other words, a closure allows a function to retain the state of existing local variables when it was defined, even after the function has finished its execution.
+In other words, a closure allows a function to maintain the state of existing local variables when it was defined (even after the function has finished executing).

-In many programming languages that support lambda functions or arrow functions, such as JavaScript or Python, a closure is automatically created when a lambda function is defined within another function.
+In many programming languages that support lambda functions or arrow functions, such as JavaScript or Python, a closure is automatically created when a lambda function is defined inside another function.

 Suppose we are working in JavaScript: